Colleges & Trade Schools in Oregon

 How easy is it to get around?

-With an average one-way commute time of 23.5 minutes, Oregon residents tend to spend less time in traffic than the U.S. average.
+Oregon residents tend to spend less time in traffic.
+The average commute time is less than the U.S. average.
 Plus, Portland is both pedestrian-friendly and easy to navigate by bike.
-The city even has a free bike share program that gives thousands of residents an affordable way to reach their destinations.
+The city even has an inexpensive, 180 station bike-share system that gives thousands of residents an affordable way to reach their destinations.

 What else is special about staying in Oregon to study?